 Advisor Services division

-Here’s how a few of the firm’s peers in the brokerage industry fared in terms of net profits in the last 12 months:
+Here’s how a few of the company’s peers in the brokerage industry have fared in net profits during the last fiscal year:

 - TD Ameritrade Holding (AMTD) posted $787 million.

 - E*TRADE Financial (ETFC) posted $293 million.

 Together, these companies make up 1.4% of the Vanguard Financials ETF (VFH).